tomhallmain/dev_scripts/README.md

 Scripts to make development and testing workflows easier.

+# Installation

 To use the shortcuts as set in the `.commands.sh` folder, add `source ~/dev_scripts/.commands.sh` to your `~/.bashrc` file.
 This file may need to be created.

 Once the commands file is sourced to the bash config file, Mac users should add `source ~/.bashrc` to their `~/.zshrc` file and open a new terminal to enable the commands to be run in zsh.

+After installation, start a bash or zsh session and run `ls_commands` to see available commands.